Hay fever, Covid-19, common cold or flu?

-The weather is improving here in London, UK (which for now will have to best enjoyed from home) and pollen counts are at their highest for the year so far and will continue to rise as we progress in to spring and then summer.
+The weather is improving here in London, UK (which for now will have to best enjoyed from home) and pollen counts are at their highest for the year so far and will continue to rise as we progress into spring and then summer.
 Here is an overview of a condition called allergic rhinitis (aka hay fever) to help you to try to differentiate between this and other conditions with some similar symptoms.

-Of course if you get stuck, worried or just need some trusted advice and guidance we are here and still providing support via Video GP Appointments.
+Of course, if you get stuck, worried or just need some trusted advice and guidance we are here and still providing support via Video GP Appointments.

-1 in 4 people in the UK suffer with hay fever; that's over 10 million people.
+1 in 4 people in the UK suffer from hay fever; that's over 10 million people.
 Most have moderate to severe symptoms.
 90% of people still have symptoms even after taking medications from over the counter.

 What is hay fever?

-Hay fever, know as allergic rhinitis, causes cold-like symptoms, such as a runny nose, itchy eyes, congestion, sneezing and sinus pressure.
+Hay fever, known as allergic rhinitis, causes cold-like symptoms, such as a runny nose, itchy eyes, congestion, sneezing and sinus pressure.
 But unlike a cold, hay fever isn't caused by a virus.
 Hay fever is when the body is allergic to pollen that is carried in the air.
 When pollen particles encounter the mouth, throat, or eyes, this can irritate the body, triggering a response.
 This response is the body overreacting to what it believes is an attack.